Our Flagship Prevention Programme "A Child's Voice" ® Saves Lives

-Before I did the programme I was upset all of the time and was self-harming and struggling at school.
+Before I did the programme I was upset all of the time, was self-harming and struggling at school.
 I stopped self-harming since week 2.

 I think this course is interesting and informative teaching me how my brain and my thoughts work.
 Since doing the course I have learnt that there are loads of different mental health disorders and that everybody experiences anxiety and stuff like that and its normal to feel low sometimes.